chrizchow/chrizchow.github.io/index.md

 ## About Me

-I am doing my **Master of Engineering (M.Eng)** at Nanyang Technological University.
 My research interests are 5G communication, network protocols and network security.

 ## Portfolio